zettawatt/colony/README.md

 - **AppImage**: `colony-app_x.x.x_amd64.AppImage` - Portable application, no installation required.
 Mark it as executable, double click, and go.
 - **DEB Package**: `colony-app_x.x.x_amd64.deb` - For Debian/Ubuntu systems
 - **RPM Package**: `colony-app-x.x.x-1.x86_64.rpm` - For Red Hat/Fedora systems
+- ⚠️ **Tauri Issues**: Some systems such as Arch linux and/or those running the Wayland compositor may have issues with the AppImage.
+If you encounter issues, buidling from source is recommended.

 #### 🪟 Windows
 - **MSI Installer**: `colony-app_x.x.x_x64_en-US.msi` - Standard Windows installer
 - ⚠️ **Security Notice**: The app is not signed with a Microsoft certificate.
-Windows may show a security warning.
+Windows will show a security warning.
 Click "More info" and then "Run anyway" to proceed.

-#### 🍎 macOS - BROKEN
+#### 🍎 macOS
-- Due to the very stringent "security" measures taken by MacOS, we are unable to deliver binaries at this time.
-See below for how to build the Colony App binary from source.
+- **DMG Installer**: `Colony_x.x.x_aarch64.dmg` - For Apple silicon macOS systems
+- **DMG Installer**: `Colony_x.x.x_x86_64.dmg` - For Intel-based macOS systems

 ### Network Options